Beach houses

 We also went for cake at a local bakery.
 A rectangle cake topped with fruit from the Echte Bakker Timmer.
 It was delicious.

 One day we had lunch with fish in Oudeschild at the Viswinkel De Texelse Visspecialist.
-You couldn’t eat your order inside or at the inside, but there was a grass field where we ate our fish.
 When you’re at the coast you just have to have some fried breaded fish and buns with fresh fish.

 Eating fish